ShawnPence/ShawnPence/README.md

 ### Hello, I'm Shawn Pence

-I am a software developer experienced in C# and SQL, Microsoft SQL Server Reporting Services (SSRS), VB.NET and various other programming languages.
+I am a software developer experienced in C#, SQL, Microsoft SQL Server Reporting Services (SSRS), VB.NET and various other programming languages.
 I love to teach and learn from others and prefer to build my career by building stronger teams.
 I have also worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment, and have worked with PowerShell and VBScript to automate my